secretstartups/handbook/content/handbook/marketing/developer-relations/developer-evangelism/social-media.md

 Move social shares into product channels, be it good feedback or additional experts required to answer.
 Tag GitLab team members and encourage them to respond/discuss on social media when they can benefit from the conversation.
 For heated discussions, stay within a small group of social media DRIs.

-For incoming questions and involving more experts, Developer Evangelists can help in Slack in [#dev-evangelism-and-technical-marketing](https://gitlab.slack.com/archives/CMELFQS4B).
+For incoming questions and involving more experts, Developer Advocates can help in Slack in [#dev-evangelism-and-technical-marketing](https://gitlab.slack.com/archives/CMELFQS4B).

 #### Release Management